 During 2012, the Company engaged a sales tax consultant to assist in determining the extent of its potential sales tax exposure.
 Based upon this analysis, management determined the Company had probable exposure for certain unpaid obligations, including interest and penalty, of approximately \$1,100,000 including and prior to the year ended December 31, 2011.
-The Company has approximately \$1,100,000 and \$1,200,000 accrued for this exposure as of December 31, 2013 and 2012, respectively.
+The Company has approximately \$353,000 and \$1,100,000 accrued for this exposure as of December 31, 2014 and 2013, respectively.

 The Company continues to manage the liability by establishing voluntary disclosure agreements (VDAs) with the applicable states, which establishes a maximum look-back period and payment arrangements.
-However, if the aforementioned methods prove unsuccessful and the Company is examined or challenged by taxing authorities, there exists possible exposure of an additional \$450,000, not including any applicable interest and penalties.
+However, if the aforementioned methods prove unsuccessful and the Company is examined or challenged by taxing authorities, there exists possible exposure of an additional \$200,000, not including any applicable interest and penalties.

-During 2012, the Company successfully executed and paid in full VDAs in five states totaling approximately \$23,000 and is current with the subsequent filing requirements.
+Prior to 2014, the Company successfully executed and paid in full VDAs in nineteen states totaling approximately \$286,000 and is current with the subsequent filing requirements.

-During 2013, the Company successfully executed and paid in full VDAs in fourteen states totaling approximately \$263,000 and is current with the subsequent filing requirements.
-It has submitted VDAs with an additional fifteen states and awaits notification of acceptance.
-Two states offer no voluntarily disclosure program.
+During the year ended December 31, 2014, the Company successfully executed and paid in full VDAs in twelve states totaling approximately \$407,000 and is current with the subsequent filing requirements.